 Michoacan is a cheap place to visit.
-The state still sees little international tourism with the majority of visitors coming from other places in Mexico, and prices here tend to be lower than in more popular destinations around the country.
-If you are a budget traveler, you will love Michoacan, as it’s possible to enjoy some of the best things to do in Michoacán without breaking your budget.
+The state still sees little international tourism with the majority of visitors coming from other places in Mexico, and prices here are lower than in more popular destinations around the country.
+If you are a budget traveler, you will love this place, as it’s possible to enjoy some of the best things to do in Michoacán without breaking your budget.

 Is it safe to drive in Michoacan?